The College of Engineering shares its resources and knowledge with the community through a wealth of enrichment activities.

 Engineering Career Fair

-As the statewide extension service of the College, the Industrial Extension Service partners with North Carolina industry and acts as a catalyst for the transfer of knowledge and technology in support of economic development.
-Combining industry specialists and experience with university resources and expertise, IES supplies North Carolina businesses with the tools and services they need to help increase productivity, efficiency, quality and profit.
+As the statewide extension service of the college, Industry Expansion Solutions (IES) partners with North Carolina industry to catalyze the transfer of knowledge and technology in support of economic development.
+IES supplies North Carolina businesses with the tools and services they need to help increase productivity, efficiency, quality and profit.
 Its extensive partnerships with business, industry, education and government generate a unique culture of collaboration that provides access to cutting-edge expertise, research and technology.